 Additional courses can be taken on an audit-basis (not for credit), and can include language modules as well as optional modules.
 You will need to ask and receive the permission of the module leader before auditing a class.
 If the class is outside the department you will also need to inform the Director of Taught Postgraduates.

 Course Learning and Teaching

 The programme is delivered primarily through small group seminar teaching with some larger classes, and lecture-style sessions.
 Termly division of contact hours between terms depends on student choice.
-Issues in Early Modern History has 16 contact hours, all classroom-based; this module is team-taught and exposes students to a wide variety of staff support and expertise.
+Issues in Modern History has 16 contact hours, all classroom-based; this module is team-taught and exposes students to a wide variety of staff support and expertise.
 Archives and Sources has 8 contact hours, split between lectures, classes and seminars.
 Skills modules are taught through seminars or classes and are usually more contact-hour-intensive.
 Optional modules are taught in seminars and provide a total of 16 contact hours.
 Critical Practice involves lectures, a drama workshop, and oral presentation to a group (at a 'mini-conference').
 Dissertation supervision involves 8 hours of directed supervision, individually with a dedicated supervisor.

 Subject requirements, level and grade

 A good 2.1 or GPA of 3.5, or equivalent.
 A first degree in History or a related subject is required.

 Please check requirements for your subject and level of study.

 How to apply